Dixi (TV series)

 Dixi is an interactive web programme for children age 7–14 that premiered on CBBC Online in 2014, that ran for 5 series, and 130 episodes.
 The series was produced by Kindle Entertainment.

 Series synopsis

 Dixi started on 24 February 2014 and is viewable on mobile, tablet and desktop platforms in the UK.
 There were 30 webisodes in total in the first series, which became available to watch over three weeks.
-Series 1 centers around Shari and others getting hacked.
+Series 1 centres around Shari and others getting hacked.
 The culprit is Mimi's mum due to being offended over others including Shari calling Mimi 'Me Too Mimi'.

 Dixi then returned for a second series.
 Dixi 2: Dixi Unchained, launched on Safer Internet Day, 10 February 2015 – with new vlogs and episodes uploaded to the CBBC website every weekday until 6 March 2015.
 Series 2 is about Mimi and others getting creepy messages from a cyber ghost called "Alice", the culprit is Connie, the sister of prime suspect Kat.
 This is because Connie wanted to become close to Kat again.